 I don’t have strong memories of meeting him.
 I met many people that day.
 I recall he was shy and had beautiful eyes.
-At some point I became curious.
+At some point, I became curious.
 And so there was the slow revelation of truths over the coming months.
 There was no internet at that time.
 Things were different.
-A stalker was someone who hid in a tree in your garden not a person at home hunting on their computer for pieces of information that would disqualify or promote someone’s worthiness.
-How different the genesis of love can be today.
+A stalker hid in a tree in your garden; today, they are at home hunting on their computer for information that will disqualify or promote someone’s worthiness.
+How different things are today.

-As the months passed I would recall my Grandmothers words ‘ Patience is a virtue.
+As the months passed, I would recall my Grandmother’s words, ‘ Patience is a virtue.
 Possess it if you can.
-Found often in a woman and seldom in a man’.
+Found often in a woman and seldom in a man.
 We lived in a narrative of binary beliefs with a total lack of awareness.
 Everything was uncomplicated.
 Slowly we migrated from friendship to love.
-There was never a moment doubt for me.
-I’ve always known what I want.
-Such burning desire.
+There was never a moment of doubt for me.
+I’ve always known what I want—such a burning desire.

 First ten years and then twenty.
-I was engulphed by breathless adoration.
-Should all loves be so lucky to have twenty years like this.
-Life was easy and we knew it.
+I was engulfed by breathless adoration.
+Should all loves be so lucky to have twenty years like this?
+Life was easy, and we knew it.
 We didn’t sweat the small stuff.
 We never have.
-The affection and devotion upon which I regarded my love was intoxicating to those around us.
-I fielded constant inquiry as to what the secret is.
+The affection and devotion upon which I regarded my love were intoxicating to those around us.
+I fielded constant inquiries as to what the secret was.
 I thought I knew.
-With unrivalled arrogance I would tell others the secret is ‘not to let the sun go down on an argument’.
-The ability to forgive.
-A lesson I learnt from my loves Grandmother.
+With unrivalled arrogance, I would tell others the secret is ‘not to let the sun go down on an argument’—the ability to forgive.
+A lesson I learnt from my love’s Grandmother.
 She was married for more than fifty years to a man with a similar temperament and the same moniker as my love.

-And so we slid confidently into our third decade.
-Me, my love and our four children.
-I can hear the children’s laughter, it fills my heart with joy.
+And so we slid confidently into our third decade: my love and our four children.
+I can hear the children’s laughter; it fills my heart with joy.
 The days pass with a satisfying exhaustion that comes from giving everything.
 The bedtime stories.
 The silence of them sleeping.
 The time for us.
-The closed doors, the fire, the heat, the dry skin, the moistness.
-I remember everything, like it was yesterday.
-Time and space recorded in little dioramas for my thoughts to browse.
+The closed doors, fire, heat, dry skin, and moistness.
+I remember everything like it was yesterday.
+Time and space are recorded in little dioramas for my thoughts to browse.

 Do you remember my love?
-The beginning, we had nothing and everything.
+In the beginning, we had nothing and everything.
 Materiality was meaningless.
 I was a well that could not be emptied.
 I was young.
 I don’t want to be patient anymore.
-I feel a sense of urgency, like time is moving too fast.
+I feel a sense of urgency like time is moving too fast.
 The world has changed.
 I have changed.
-There is only one thing I am certain of, the passion I have for you my love.
+There is only one thing I am sure of, the passion I have for you, my love.
 Tomorrow we begin our fourth decade.